AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Authorize Log Service to collect and synchronize logs.md

 1. Obtain the IDs of the Alibaba Cloud accounts.

-    1. Log on to the [Account Management console](https://account-intl.console.aliyun.com/).
+    1. Log on to the[Account Management console](https://account-intl.console.aliyun.com/).

         Log on to the console by using each Alibaba Cloud account.